JacqsLabz/Sims4-Yootz-Story/2.10-Life+Death/00-index.md

 ![](12-21-17_11-44-16%C2%A0PM.png)

-and made the special dish
+And made the special dish

 ![](12-21-17_11-45-12%C2%A0PM.png)